bartificer/programming-by-stealth/docs/pbs84.md

 ## The Spread Operator within Dictionaries

-ECMAScript 2018 brought along another nice new pice of object-related syntax — the ability to merge all the properties from an existing dictionary into a new one by adding support for the spread operator (`...`) to object literals.
+ECMAScript 2018 brought along another nice new piece of object-related syntax — the ability to merge all the properties from an existing dictionary into a new one by adding support for the spread operator (`...`) to object literals.

-To incorporate all the key-value pairs from an existing dictionary into a new dictionary simply pre-fix the name of the existing dictionary with `...` within an object literal.
-As an example, imagine we have an existing object that defines the OS preferences of all the men in the office, and we want to create a new object that includes all the men’s preference and those of the women in the office, we can do that with the spread operator:
+To incorporate all the key-value pairs from an existing dictionary into a new dictionary, simply prefix the name of the existing dictionary with `...` within an object literal.
+As an example, imagine we have an existing object that defines the OS preferences of all the men in the office.
+We want to create a new object that includes all the men’s preference and those of the women in the office.
+We can do that with the spread operator:

 ```javascript
 const menOSPrefs = {